-The Bonds are general obligations of the County.
-The County irrevocably covenants and agrees that, for as long as any of the Bonds are outstanding and unpaid, each year it will include in its budget and levy an ad valorem tax upon all the property within the County subject to taxation in an amount that will be sufficient, together with all other revenues and money of the County legally available for such purposes, to pay the principal of and interest on the Bonds as the same will become due.
-The County irrevocably pledges that the annual tax to be levied for the payment of such principal and interest will be within and as a part of the tax levy permitted to counties without a vote of the people, and that a sufficient portion of the taxes to be levied and collected annually by the County prior to the full payment of the principal of and interest on the Bonds.
-The full faith, credit, and resources of the County are irrevocably pledged for the annual levy and collection of said taxes and for the prompt payment of the principal of and interest on the Bonds.
+The LTGO (Sewer) Bonds are Parity Lien Obligations (as such capitalized terms are defined herein), which are limited tax general obligation bonds of the County that are additionally secured by a lien and charge on Revenue of the System.
+The lien on Revenue of the System that secures the Parity Lien Obligations is junior, subordinate, and inferior to the lien and charge on Revenue of the System that secures the Parity Bonds, as defined in this Official Statement.
+The County has irrevocably covenanted and agreed that, for as long as any of the LTGO (Sewer) Bonds are outstanding and unpaid, each year it will include in its budget and levy an ad valorem tax upon all the property within the County subject to taxation in an amount that will be sufficient, together with all other revenues and money of the County legally available for such purposes, to pay the principal of and interest on the LTGO (Sewer) Bonds as the same become due.
+The County has irrevocably pledged that the annual tax to be levied for the payment of such principal and interest will be within and as a part of the tax levy permitted to counties within the State without a vote of the people, and that a sufficient portion of the taxes to be levied and collected annually by the County prior to the full payment of the principal of and interest on the LTGO (Sewer) Bonds will be and is irrevocably set aside, pledged, and appropriated for the payment of the principal of and interest on the LTGO (Sewer) Bonds.
+The full faith, credit, and resources of the County have been irrevocably pledged for the annual levy and collection of those taxes and for the prompt payment of the principal of and interest on the LTGO (Sewer) Bonds do not constitute a debt or indebtedness of the State or any political subdivision thereof, including the Participants (as defined herein), other than the County.

-The Bonds are offered when, as, and if issued, subject to approval of legality by Pacifica Law Group LLP, Seattle, Washington, Bond Counsel, and certain other conditions.
-The form of legal opinion of Bond Counsel is attached hereto as Appendix A. Pacifica Law Group LLP also is serving as Disclosure Counsel to the County.
-It is anticipated that the Bonds will be ready for delivery through the facilities of DTC in New York, New York, or to the Registrar on behalf of DTC by Fast Automated Securities Transfer, on or about June 22, 2021.
+The Bonds are offered when, as, and if issued, subject to approval of their legality by Pacifica Law Group LLP, Seattle, Washington, Bond Counsel, and certain other conditions.
+Certain other legal matters will be passed upon for the County by Pacifica Law Group LLP as Disclosure Counsel to the County.
+Certain legal matters will be passed upon for the Underwriters by their counsel, Orrick, Herrington & Sutcliffe LLP, Seattle, Washington.
+It is anticipated that the Bonds will be ready for delivery through the facilities of DTC in New York, New York, or to the Registrar on behalf of DTC by Fast Automated Securities Transfer, on or about August 10, 2021.